rajatchandra26/Covid-19-Power-BI-Project/README.md

 Conclusion:
 This Power BI project offers a detailed and interactive way to explore and understand the global impact of COVID-19.
 By leveraging various visualizations, users can gain valuable insights into the spread and evolution of the pandemic over the years.

+Acknowledgements

+I would like to thank the World Health Organization (WHO) for providing the data used in this project.